gauravjot/graphite-md-server/content/0_Installation.md

 ## Prerequisites

-First step, ensure you have the following installed:
+Ensure you have the following installed:

 - [Node.js](https://nodejs.org/en/download/)